MicrosoftDocs/memdocs/sccm/core/plan-design/security/enable-tls-1-2.md

 > [!NOTE]
 > KB 3135244 also describes requirements for SQL Server client components.
 Update each component that's used in your environment.

+Make sure to also update the SQL Server Native Client.
+Starting in version 1810, this requirement is a prerequisite check (warning).
+For more information including the site system roles that use SQL Server Native client, see [List of prerequisite checks](/sccm/core/servers/deploy/install/list-of-prerequisite-checks#sql-server-native-client).

 #### Update Windows and WinHTTP

 Windows 8.1, Windows Server 2012 R2, Windows 10, Windows Server 2016, and later versions of Windows natively support TLS 1.2 for client-server communications over WinHTTP.

-Windows 8.0, Windows Server 2012, and earlier versions of Windows don't enable TLS 1.1 or 1.2 by default for client-server communications through HTTPS.
+Earlier versions of Windows, such as Windows 7 or Windows Server 2012, don't enable TLS 1.1 or 1.2 by default for client-server communications through HTTPS.
 For these earlier versions of Windows, install [Update 3140245](https://support.microsoft.com/help/3140245) to enable TLS 1.1 and TLS 1.2 as the default secure protocols for WinHTTP in Windows.
 Then set the following registry values:

 > [!IMPORTANT]
 > Enable these settings on all clients *before* enabling TLS 1.2 on the Configuration Manager servers.
 Otherwise, you can inadvertently orphan them.